 Go beyond the idea that “It’s so rough-looking that users will hate it.”
 Having to explain the limitations of your low-fidelity prototype is normal.
 In fact, it is expected.
 Guide users to understand the aims of the project, and ask probing questions.
 If it helps, prepare a short guide before you present the prototype.
 List a few of the questions that you’d like to be answered during the session, and write an introduction that you could read out loud to help the user contextualize what they are looking at.
 These are some of the types of questions you will want to ask:

+- Regarding perceived benefits.
 “What, in your opinion, is the key benefit offered by this product concept?”
 “From the features you have seen today, which ones would make you use the product?”
 “Which features didn’t you see that would make you want to use it?”

+- Regarding positive and negative reactions.
 “On a scale of one to five, how much do you like this concept?”
 “Why?”

+- Regarding awareness.
 “Having looked at this concept today, what do you remember most about it?”
 “What do you recall?”

 - Regarding comparative advantage (If you showed users two or more versions of a concept, ask which variant works best.)
 “Which of these options appeals to you the most?”

+- Regarding emotional reactions.
 “How did looking at this concept make you feel?”
 (Help them by providing a list of emotions — happy, frustrated, angry, excited, bored, etc. — or face illustrations that depict these emotions.
 Have each user select one or more emotions triggered by the prototype.)

+- Regarding intention of use.
 “Having looked at this product concept today, on a scale of one to five, how much would you be willing to use it once it has been refined and launched?”
 “Why?”

+- General feedback.
 “Feel free to annotate any changes or corrections that you feel would improve this concept.”

 5. Learn: We’ve Shown.
 Now What?

 Collect your users’ feedback and find similarities in their evaluations of the concept.
-Build an affinity diagram66 to identify the most common suggestions.
+Build an affinity diagram to identify the most common suggestions.
 Incorporate their feedback, and move on to building a high-fidelity prototype that reflects the product’s look and feel with a greater level of detail.
 Repeat the testing session with as many users as needed.